 The Animal Kingdom

-All animals belong to the kingdom Animalia.
-This kingdom is then broken down into over 30 phyla (the plural form of phylum).
+All animals belong to a biological kingdom called kingdom Animalia.
+This kingdom is then broken down into over 30 groups, or phyla (plural form of phylum).
 About 75% of all species on Earth are animals.
 Animals are then broken down into two types: vertebrates and invertebrates.

 All About Amphibians